 Bus:Most the roads in Tanzania are in poor condition and pot-holed.
 All towns are connected by bus services and on long haul routes there is a choice between luxury or ordinary service.
 You may need to book in advance on long haul journeys.

 Cross border Bus Service between Kenya, Tanzania, Uganda and Zambia

 Self-Drive / Car Hire:The Africa Guide’s recommended Map

 Globetrotter Travel Map of Tanzania (Maps Worldwide)

 Published by New Holland Publishers – Series Globetrotter Travel Maps

-Driving is on the left hand side and an International Driving Licence is required and before hiring a car, most establishment require that these are endorsed by the police.
-Self drive car hire is expensive but most companies offer car with driver.
+Driving is on the left-hand side and an International Driving License is required and before hiring a car, most establishment require that these are endorsed by the police.
+Self-drive car hire is expensive but most companies offer car with driver.

 Variable Islamic holidays

 If you need medical care whilst in Tanzania, it is best to be aware that medical providers may not accept payment through your insurance company.
 In these circumstances you will have to pay in full after your treatment and file a claim with your insurance company for reimbursement.
 Therefore, you should have access to cash, either from a credit card or by wire transfer.
 If you need assistance contact the country’s local embassy or representative.